RSounder/autoWolfTimer/README.md

 Just make sure you have python (I used version 3.11.1), chrome (I used version 122.0.x.x, but anything beyond 115.0.x.x must work), selenium (pip install selenium), webdriver-manager (pip install webdriver-manager
 ), and the script should work like a charm.
 1. Enter your Unity ID and password in the script (for vars username_str and password_str)
 2. Invoke script "python autoWolfTimer.py <hours>.<mins>" Please note that hours.mins is compatible. mins can't be more than 59 and total time can't exceed 4 hrs.
+(Example: python autoWolfTimer.py 1.25 will be interpreted as 1 hour 25 mins).
+3. If you want to invoke script with total duration as float (for example we see 18.33 hrs logged in wolf time and require 20-18.33=1.67 hrs to be clocked), use --dur flag (python autoWolfTimer.py --dur 1.67).
-3. That's pretty much it.
+4. That's pretty much it.
 I know there are some warnings, but I didn't want to fix a working code.
 Please raise change requests in-case you'd like to propose changes.

 It is to be noted that in-case 2 factor authentication is enabled on your account, you may be prompted twice (once when clocking in and once when clocking out).
-Be wary of the 2FA prompts, it has a time-out.
-If you want, you can also use it after turning off the 2FA from mypack account settings (not recommended, but the scipt is fully automated that way).
+Be wary of the 2FA prompts, it has a time-out, and if not authenticated, the auto clockin/out process will fail.